rodralez/ai-portfolio/metal_nut/README.md

 ## Introduction

 The primary objective of this project is to utilize a YOLOv5 convolutional neural network to identify flaws in metal nuts.
-The dataset used for training and evaluation purposes is the [The MVTec Anomaly Detection Dataset (MVTec AD)](https://www.mvtec.com/company/research/datasets/mvtec-ad), which consists of nearly 30 images per defect category.
-Given that convolutional neural networks require a significant amount of data to train effectively, this project aims to investigate whether 30 images per class are sufficient to train a YOLOv5 network and achieve satisfactory results.
+Given that convolutional neural networks require a significant amount of data to train effectively, this project aims to investigate whether 40 images per class are sufficient to train a YOLOv5 network and achieve satisfactory results.

+### Dataset

+The dataset used for training and evaluation purposes is the [The MVTec Anomaly Detection Dataset (MVTec AD)](https://www.mvtec.com/company/research/datasets/mvtec-ad).
+This dataset comprises 206 images of metal nuts, with five defect labels and approximately 40 images per defect category.
+The five defect labels are:

+1. bent
+2. color
+3. flip
+4. metal-nut
+5. scratch

+However, it's important to note that the metal-nut label is not a defect but a way to identify that a complete nut is being observed.

-To facilitate the training process, the metal nut images have been labeled for YOLOv5, and both the images and labels are available in the `data/metal_nut_org` folder.
+To train a YOLOv5 network, the metal nut images should be labeled accordingly.
+The images were labeled using [Label Studio](https://labelstud.io/).
+Both the labeled images and their respective labels are available in the `data/metal_nut_org` folder.

 ### YOLOv5 Docker

-A Docker image is used to implement a YOLOv5.
-It can be downloaded from
+A Docker image is used to deploy the YOLOv5 network.
+It can be downloaded from:

 [https://hub.docker.com/r/ultralytics/yolov5](https://hub.docker.com/r/ultralytics/yolov5).